mvarela/Gilbert-Loss-Trace-Generator/Readme.md

 pre–defined target values) loss traces following a simplified Gilbert loss model (2-states, one with no losses, and one with loss probability = 1).
-For subjective testing, the challenge lies in getting the right stats within a few hundred packets, as test sequences are only $\sim 10s$ long.
+For subjective testing, the challenge lies in getting the right stats within a few hundred packets, as test sequences are only ~10s long.
 We take a brute-force approach, generating several samples per combination of loss–rate and mean loss burst size until enough sufficiently good traces are generated.